 Just a day ago, while working with some inventory related projects, I faced one interesting situation.
 I had to find TOP 1 and BOTTOM 1 record together.
 I right away that I should just do UNION but then I realize that UNION will not work as it will only accept one ORDER BY clause.
 If you specify more than one ORDER BY clause.
-It will give error.
+It will give an error.
+Let us see how we can retrieve top and bottom rows together.

 ResultSet: